hardened-user/psql2xlsx/README.md

 Postgres SQL to .xlsx
 ======================

-Utility for saving Postgres SQL querys results to .xlsx file
+    Utility for saving Postgres SQL queries results to .xlsx file

 Required